 - It’s a clearly differentiated product, with a strategy intended to delivery strong investment returns

-CTIUS component companies much pass 18 screening criteria that cover:
+The Cleantech Index component companies must pass 18 screening criteria that cover:

 - Market capitalization and liquidity

 - Purity, i.e., the percentage of their business that is cleantech (must be 50% or above)